jujmart/Waveform/README.md

 ### AWS S3 Image and Song Upload

-One challenge that we faced was finding a way to have a user select a song on the frontend and for our app to pass it to the backend and store it.
+One challenge that we faced was finding a way to have a user select an audio file on the frontend and for our app to pass it to the backend and store it.
 We started off attempting to pass the file directly from the input field as JSON to our Flask backend, but we soon realized that the information Flask received was not in an appropriate form to be handled and stored.
-After some research, we were able to find that the file could be stored into FormData in a manner that would allow us to pass it to the backend in a recognizable form.
+After some research, we were able to find that the file could be stored into FormData in a manner that would allow us to pass it to the backend in a Flask readable form.
 From there, we were able to utilize Boto3 to programatically store the songs and album images into AWS S3.

 In our React frontend song creation form, we create a new FormData instance and set the song and album image files to properties on it.